Duke Health contracts with most major health insurance carriers and transplant networks.

 Respond to plan requests.
 Your health insurance carrier may request information from you, including requests for information about other health insurance coverage you may have.
 Please respond to those requests promptly as they must be handled before payment will be made by your health plan.

 Medicare and Medicare Advantage.
-Duke Medicine participates with Medicare, and many of the Medicare Advantage plans offered in the North Carolina market, but not all of them (view list here).
-Contact your Medicare Advantage health plan to verify Duke Medicine’s participation prior to scheduling.
+Duke Health participates with Medicare, and many of the Medicare Advantage plans offered in the North Carolina market, but not all of them (view list here).
+Contact your Medicare Advantage health plan to verify Duke Health's participation prior to scheduling.
 Out of network penalties can result in significant out of pocket expense.